noiseprotocol/noise_spec/noise.md

  *  **2 = Sender authentication *resistant* to key-compromise impersonation
      (KCI)**.
 The sender authentication is based on an ephemeral-static DH (`"dhes"` or `"dhse"`) between the sender's static key pair and the recipient's ephemeral key pair.
-Assuming the recipient's ephemeral private key is secure, this authentication cannot be forged.
+Assuming the corresponding private keys are secure, this authentication cannot be forged.

 The confidentiality properties are: